 2. Establish a budget.

-Establish a budget as early as possible — even before you know your destination, travel dates or itinerary.
+When planning a trip to Europe, establish a budget as early as possible — even before you know your destination, travel dates or itinerary.
 Some destinations are generally cheaper than others, but there are ways to save everywhere: travel in the off season, pick budget accommodations, plan a shorter trip.
 For example, London is an expensive city with an unfavorable exchange rate for Americans, but many travel providers and airlines offer affordable vacation packages to the city, and it’s not hard to find cheap air deals to London, especially during the winter.

 Set your budget early on, and you’ll avoid any disappointment that could come from forging a fabulous itinerary, like two weeks in Geneva during summer, and then discovering you can’t afford it.